alphasp/pxview/README.md

 - Search
 	- Search for your favourite works with keyword.
  	- Search for popular titles or characters.
- 	- Search illustrations by tags or titles.
+ 	- Search illustrations/novels by tags, titles or id.
  	- Search for users.
  	- View the latest trends on pixiv with "Featured Tags"
 - One tap button to save multiple images